forestryio/forestry.io/hugo/content/docs/troubleshooting/could-not-locate-gemfile-or-bundle-directory.md

 * install the dependencies with bundler
 * test that the project works the way that you expect it to with bundler
 * commit and push those changes with git

   In bash this would correspond to the following set of commands:

 ```
 cd my-jekyll-project

-git status # you can use "git stash" to set aside any work in progress you might have
+# you can use "git stash" to set aside any work
+# in progress you might have
+git status

-jekyll new . --force # this command will generate a template Gemfile,  calculate the dependency graph and install the dependencies with bundler
+# this command will generate a template Gemfile,
+# calculate the dependency graph and install the
+# dependencies with bundler
+jekyll new . --force

-# now you can make  any changes you need to the Gemfile, the template is well commented  with regions to comment and uncomment based on common uses like  gem-based themes and setup for publishing to github pages
+# Now you can make  any changes you need to the
+# Gemfile, the template is well commented  with
+# regions to comment and uncomment based on common
+# uses like  gem-based themes and setup for publishing
+# to github pages.

-bundle exec jekyll serve # this command will test that the gemfile works and serve your project to localhost on port 4000
+# this command will test that the gemfile works and
+# serve your project to localhost:4000
+bundle exec jekyll serve

-# open a web browser and got the the url localhost:4000 to make sure your website looks the way you expect it to
+# Open a web browser and got the the url localhost:4000
+# to make sure your website looks as expected
 git add Gemfile Gemfile.lock
 git commit -m "Dependency management handling via bundler"

-git push # if you did stash any work above, reapply it now with "git stash pop"
+# If you did stash any work above, reapply it
+# now with "git stash pop"
+git push
 ```

 {{% tip %}}